Killing of Saif Gaddafi removes alternative to Libya’s rival governments

 The regime was also known for mass human-rights abuses, including the execution of political opponents.

-“Saif al-Islam is popular among Gaddafi-era reformists and among those who saw him as that reformist candidate promising change,” Claudia Gazzini, senior Libya analyst at the International Crisis Group, told Al Jazeera.
+“Saif al-Islam is popular among Gaddafi-era nostalgists and among those who saw him as that reformist candidate promising change,” Claudia Gazzini, senior Libya analyst at the International Crisis Group, told Al Jazeera.

 His real power wasn’t military but symbolic, El Gomati said.
 That ideological disposition is referred to locally as the Greens, after the elder Gaddafi’s “Green Book” outlining his political theories.